 Dr. Cynthia Willis Esqueda joined the Department of Psychology and the Ethnic Studies Institute in 1991 at University of Nebraska-Lincoln.
 She received her Ph.D. in social psychology from the University of Kansas.
 Dr. Willis Esqueda is interested in motivated social cognitive processes that accompany inter-group conflict.
-Her research projects examine the ideological bases of race/ethnic stereotypes and how such stereotypes influence decision making, particularly in the legal system in areas such as immigration, domestic violence, and criminal culpability.
-Dr. Willis Esqueda is also interested in how ethnic identification can produce awareness of discrimination and also serve as a psychological buffer against biased treatment.
+Her research projects examine the ideological bases of race/ethnic attitudes and how biased attitudes influence decision making, particularly in the legal system in areas such as immigration, criminal culpability, and violence.
+Dr. Willis Esqueda is also interested in how ethnic identity can serve as a psychological buffer against biased treatment.
 She holds affiliation in Native American Studies and Latino Studies.
 She is the incoming co-chair of the Minority Affairs Committee in American Psychology-Law Society, Division 41.

 - Espinoza, R. K. E., & Willis Esqueda, C. (2008).
 Defendant and defense attorney characteristics and their effects on juror decision making and prejudice against Mexican Americans.
 Cultural Diversity and Ethnic Minority Psychology, 14, 364-371.

 - Freng, S., & Willis Esqueda, C. (2011).
 A question of honor: Chief Wahoo and American Indian stereotype activation among a university based sample.
 The Journal of Social Psychology, 151, 577–591.

 - Tehee, M. & Willis Esqueda, C. (2008).
 American Indian and European American women’s perceptions of domestic violence.
 Journal of Family Violence, 23, 25–35.